-Human Rights Human rights in natural resources use, equity, education, health, and other relevant sectors are protected by constitution and other relevant laws.
+Checklist of environmental and social principles No further assessment required for compliance Potential impacts and risks - further assessment and management required for compliance Compliance with the Law All activities of the project are in line with RA laws and normative acts and there is no need for additional assessment of conformity No further assessment required for compliance Access and Equity Further assessment is required as the project may not be sufficiently accessible to all groups.
+Marginalized and Vulnerable Groups Project activities does not have negative impacts on vulnerable and marginalized groups Human Rights Human rights in natural resources use, equity, education, health, and other relevant sectors are protected by constitution and other relevant laws.
 The project does not foresee any violation of human rights.
-Gender Equity and Women's Empowerment Women's rights are protected and they are included in all stages of project development and implementation.
-Efforts will be made to ensure equal participation of women in interventions and decision making too.
-Capacity building and skill development training for sustainable livelihood generation will be provided to the women of communities.
-This will ensure participation by women fully and equitably, and that they do not suffer adverse effects.
-Core Labour Rights Labor rights are protected by the Constitution and Civil Code of the RA Indigenous Peoples Main population of the area is Armenians, the percentage of indigenous peoples (Russians) identified in the project area is very few.
-Involuntary Resettlement Project interventions does not provide for resettlement of residents Protection of Natural Habitats An additional assessment of compliance is not required as project interventions will cause no harm to natural habitats.
+Gender Equity and Women's Empowerment Further assessment is required, to ensure equal participation of women in interventions and decision making too.
+Core Labour Rights Further assessment is required, to ensure that the labor rights are protected by Civil Code of the RA and equal participation of women Indigenous Peoples Main population of the area is Armenians, the percentage of indigenous peoples (Russians) identified in the project area is very few.
+1 Involuntary Resettlement Project interventions does not provide for resettlement of residents Protection of Natural Habitats Further assessment is required to ensure that the interventions will cause no harm to natural habitats.
 Conservation of Biological Diversity Project activities will not have a negative impact on biodiversity conservation as within project design activities will ensure that the flora and fauna within the project area is conserved.
 Climate Change The project does not have a negative impact on climate change.
 No project interventions are expected to contribute to release of gases responsible for CC and thus are not expected to contribute to GHG emissions.
 Pollution Prevention and Resource Efficiency Project is not expected to generate any environmental pollution and aims for higher resource efficiency for better management of available natural resources.
 Public Health The stability of ecosystem balance will contribute to the improvement of public health.
 Thus no adverse impact on public health related issues is envisaged.
 Physical and Cultural Heritage Implementation of the program contributes to the preservation of natural and cultural heritage The activities envisaged by the Project are not implemented in such sites where there are physical and cultural heritage Lands and Soil Conservation Project interventions will not create any damage to land and soil resources.